Social Media Profile Picture Sizes for Every Platform in 2026 — The Complete Guide

 Twitter / X Profile Picture Size in 2026

 Twitter displays profile photos as circles and recommends a 400×400 pixel square upload.
-The platform accepts images up to 2MB in JPG, PNG, or GIF format.
-On the profile page itself the photo appears relatively large, but next to tweets in the feed it shrinks to around 48×48 pixels — meaning your profile picture needs to be recognisable at very small sizes, not just at full preview dimensions.
+On the profile page the photo appears relatively large, but next to tweets in the feed it shrinks to around 48×48 pixels — meaning your profile picture needs to be recognisable at very small sizes.

 - Recommended size: 400×400 pixels